texfaq/texfaq.github.io/FAQ-ctan.md

     [upload redirector](./FAQ-uploads.html).
 Significant changes to the
     archive are reported via the mailing list <a href="mailto:ctan-ann@dante.de">ctan-ann@dante.de</a>
 -  Weak consistency: changes to the content of the archives are rapidly distributed to all core archives.
-(Consistency is 'weak' since changes can take several minutes to propagate.)
+(Consistency is ''weak'' since changes can take several minutes to propagate.)
 -  Providing distribution (TeX&nbsp;Live and MiKTeX) support.
 -  Catalogue maintenance.